jcwang587/math-modeling/docs/05_sfba.md

 ## An example cell

 COMETS is a software platform for performing computer simulations of spatially structured microbial communities.
 It is based on stoichiometric modeling of the genome-scale metabolic network of individual microbial species using dynamic flux balance analysis, and on a discrete approximation of diffusion.
-COMETS is built and maintained by the [Daniel Segre Lab](http://www.bu.edu/segrelab) at Boston University. {cite:p}`harcombe2014comets`
+COMETS is built and maintained by the [Daniel Segre Lab](http://www.bu.edu/segrelab) at Boston University {cite:p}`harcombe2014comets`.

 ```{figure} _static/fig5-1.jpg